-You will be eligible for a booster five months after the date of your last vaccination (note: this has been reduced from the previous timeframe of six months).
+You will be eligible for a booster three months after the date of your last vaccination (note: this has been reduced from the previous timeframes of six months and four months).

 When do I need to get my booster shot?

-From December 15th (if you are over 65) or January 15th (if you are over 18), a booster shot will be required in order to maintain access to France’s Health Pass.
+As of January 15th, 2022, if you are over 18 a booster shot will be required in order to maintain access to France’s Health Pass.
 Essentially, from these dates, ‘fully vaccinated’ will mean ‘three vaccination shots’ or two vaccinations for those who previously recovered from Covid (i.e. 1 x original vaccine shot + a booster).

-You will become eligible for your dose within five months of your last vaccination and you will have two months to receive your booster before your pass is deactivated.
-If you have not received a booster shot within seven months of your final vaccination your Health Pass will be deactivated.
+You will become eligible for your dose within three months of your last vaccination and you will have four months to receive your booster before your pass is deactivated.
+If you have not received a booster shot within seven months of your final vaccination date your Health Pass will be automatically deactivated.

 If you use France’s TousAntiCovid app, you will receive an alert telling you when you are eligible for a booster jab.
 However, it’s a good idea to check the date yourself rather than relying on this.
 It remains your responsibility to book your booster and also to scan the QR code into the app once you have received it.

 What happens if I don’t get a booster?